leahvelleman/velleman-dot-org/mx.md

 ## But my editor won't allow it!

-Not that I'm often written about in print, but if I were queen of the world and could make arbitrary demands, I would require people writing about me in this position to choose between *Mr* and *Ms* by a fair coin toss.
+If I were queen of the world and could make arbitrary demands, I would require people writing about me in this position to choose between *Mr* and *Ms* by a fair coin toss.

 (The actual answer is "ask your subject what they would prefer.")